MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_02_analyze_document_code_py.md

 1. Ensure that you have the **Explorer** view open.

-    The Solution Explorer view is not the same as the Explorer view.
-The Solution Explorer view uses project and solution files as "directory" nodes to display the structure of the solution.

-1. To run the application, open **console/main.py** so it desplays in the editor window, select the key comination  **CTRL+Shift+D**, and then select **Python Debugger** if needed and start debugging (**F5**).
+1. Open **console/main.py** so it displays in the editor window.

+1. To run the application, use one of the following methods:

+    - In the top menu, select **Run** > **Run Without Debugging**.
+    - At the top right of the editor, click the "Run Python File" button (▶️).
+    - Right-click in the editor, select **Run Python**,  and then select **Run Python File in Terminal**.

+    The app will start in the integrated terminal, and you can interact with it there.

-    The following steps guide you through a simple use case.
+    > **NOTE**: The following steps guide you through a simple use case.

 1. When prompted for a patron name, type **One** and then press Enter.